jeremy-w/ayadn/README.md

 AYADN
 =====

-App.net read-only command-line client as an exercise for learning Ruby.
+App.net command-line client in Ruby.

 ## Features

 - read your App.net unified stream

-- read the App.net global stream
+- write a post

+- search hashtags

 - get informations about a user